-The Early Pandyas ruled from the 4th century BCE and have been described as Pandaie by Megathenes (c.
+The Early Pandyas ruled from the 4th century BCE and the reference to Pandaie by the Greek ambassador Megasthenes (c.
 350 – c.
-290 BCE), the Greek ambassador of Seleucus I Nicator in the court of Chandragupta Maurya.
+290 BCE) is believed to have been this dynasty.
 Jainism, Shaivism as well as Vaishnavism flourished during their reign and the rulers were known for their patronage to some of southern India’s most magnificent temples and literature.
 In the Sangam period poetic work Maduraikkanci by Mankudi Maruthanaar (100 BCE – 100 CE), the author refers to his patron, King Nedunchezhiyan, as the lord of Korkai.

 The Early Pandyas, along with the early Cholas and Cheras were displaced and pushed into obscurity by the Kalabhra dynasty around the 3rd century CE and they came to prominence again only in the 6th century CE under a ruler named Kadungon.
 This time, they set up their capital in Madurai and constructed temples like the Meenakshi Amman Temple and Nellaiappar Temple.